 My absolute favorite thing about food is sharing it with people.
 Food to me is about community and spreading joy.
 My friends know I love to host people for dinner and parties so I can experiment with new recipes.
-I also love to go to good restaurants with my friends to share a wonderful culinary experience.
+I also love to go to restaurants with my friends to share a wonderful culinary experience.

-Although we filled up pretty well with the appetizers, we also each ordered a main dish.
-In total, we ordered two of the Szechuan double cooked pork belly, and one each of the hot and spicy fish in clay pot, the Cumin shredded chicken, the crispy diced beef with peanut, the fresh chili prawn with vermicelli and zucchini, the Emperor’s fried rice, and the Szechuan pepper beef tenderloin.
+For entrees, we ordered two of the Szechuan double cooked pork belly, and one each of the hot and spicy fish in clay pot, the Cumin shredded chicken, the crispy diced beef with peanut, the fresh chili prawn with vermicelli and zucchini, the Emperor’s fried rice, and the Szechuan pepper beef tenderloin.

 I also tried most of every other main dished ordered by the group.
-My favorite main dish I tried was the hot and spicy fish in the clay pot.
+My favorite was the hot and spicy fish in the clay pot.
 This dish was fully bodied both texturally and flavor-wise.
 The sauce was spicy and packed full of warm, delicious flavors.
-The fish…I need to take a pause to compose myself because this was the most divine fish that I have ever eaten.
+The fish…well…I need to take a pause to compose myself because this was the most divine fish that I have ever eaten.
 It was absolutely succulent and just melted in my mouth.

 The other dishes were also fantastic.
 I have never tried at dish from Q that I didn’t love.
 Chang truly knows how to develop a flavorful menu that keeps you wanting to come back for more.
 He is constantly changing the menu, so you can expect something new to try every time you dine there.

 We absolutely devoured our food and greatly enjoyed our dining experience.
 The service was excellent, and overall, it was an excellent dining experience.
 I honestly cannot say enough great things about this restaurant.
 There is nothing else like this in Bethesda.